Former Director, Pediatric Health Initiatives | BIO

 Speech and language, eye contact, poor sleepers, repetitive behaviors, sensory processing, regulatory problems, maladaptive behaviors, and low muscle tone.

 Sheri is a pediatric speech and language pathologist with over 25 years of clinical experience specializing in autism.
-As the Director of Pediatric Health Initiatives for the Focus for Health Foundation, Sheri contributes her clinical expertise authoring articles on autism and other chronic health issues and also manages the pediatric health grantees.
-Sheri’s professional experiences help guide the Foundation’s mission addressing chronic health issues related to environmental causes.
+As the former Director of Pediatric Health Initiatives for the Focus for Health Foundation, Sheri contributed her clinical expertise authoring articles on autism and other chronic health issues and also managed the pediatric health grantees.
+Sheri’s professional experiences helped guide the Foundation’s mission addressing chronic health issues related to environmental causes from 2014 through 2019.

 Sheri also serves as the Executive Director of The Autism Think Tank, NJ, a non-profit organization which offers medical videoconferences with a team of renowned medical experts who collaborate on medically complex cases of autism around the globe.
 She is the founder of Rocking Horse Rehab, a pediatric rehabilitation and family wellness center specializing in therapy services for children with various disabilities including, autism, cerebral palsy, spinal muscular atrophy, brain tumors, and rare syndromes, neuromuscular and psychiatric disorders.
 Sheri has been featured on CBS News, NBC News, NJN and multiple cable networks.